You can't always get what you want: towards user-controlled privacy on Android: Analytics Libraries In The Wild

 Concerning the events stored by these libraries, Figure \ref{fig:event_values} reports the set of events recorded during the dynamic analysis phase, sorted in decreasing order of frequency.
 The most frequent event is \textit{"CUSTOM\_APP\_EVENTS"}, belonging to the \textit{graph.facebook.com} analytics service.
 Through this attribute, developers can define custom events.

 The evaluation of the privacy impact of analytics libraries (\textbf{RQ3}) required an in-depth review of the content of the network requests.
-For each request, we extracted all the attribute key of the event.
+For each request, we extracted all the attribute keys of the event.
 Then, we ordered the list of attributes according to the frequency of appearance, and we classified them by evaluating their privacy impact (i.e., EI, QID, SD).
-The analysis on the dataset generated by the dynamic analysis phase allowed the extraction of $6025$ unique attributes.
+The analysis of the dataset generated by the dynamic analysis phase led to the extraction of $6025$ unique attributes.
+Each attribute has been manually evaluated according to 1) its content, 2) the ability to identify the user, and 3) its role inside the whole event.

 Table \ref{tab:keyowrds_analytics_request} lists the 44 most used attributes.
 For each entry, we describe the attribute, an example of its usage, the privacy classification (i.e., EI, QID, SD), the number of occurrences, and the number of network hosts that received such an attribute.